-It is estimated that the benchmark figure for hiring an employee is approximately $4,000 – and it can top $5,000 for more professional work environments.
-This is an investment like anything else in your company, and hiring workers should never be taken lightly, especially since higher turnover can cost an employer an average $3,000 – that's nothing to sneeze at.
+There are various costly estimates around with regards to hiring an employee.
+This is an investment like anything else in your company, and hiring workers should never be taken lightly, especially since it cost an employer thousands – that's nothing to sneeze at.

 You should never believe for a moment that hiring the best candidate is a crapshoot or similar to finding a needle in a haystack.
 Instead, it takes tactical precision, appropriate measures and an abundance of blood, sweat and tears to bring the right person on board, whether it is done in person or on Skype.

 And do you know where all this begins?

 Many are beginning to present the case that the modern-day job interview is outdated, ineffective and obsolete.
 While human resource professionals always discover new ways of combing through the vast talent pool, there is an old expression that is relevant to this discussion: ‘if it ain’t broke, then don’t fix it’.
 That doesn’t mean you can’t make slight improvements to the process, like coming up with the best questions to ask in an interview.

 By asking this question, you can find out if the applicant is serious about their career or if they’re just doing it for a paycheque.
 If someone hasn’t achieved anything significant, then perhaps they are not as interested in career advancement and development as their CV suggests.
 Remember: when you want to climb the corporate ladder, you’re always trying to find ways to score important victories, whether it is nabbing that new six-figure client or attaining the position of Assistant Vice President.